bjornet/ttb/README.md

 ## Todo
 - [ ] Move TODO to my personal Notion
-- [ ] As a developer, I want to be able to paste the JIRA issue key in a lazy manner so that I don't have to match on the key exact.
-  - [ ] it should use a fuzzy search for the issue key
-  - [ ] it should be able to accept a URL where the issue key is in the URL
 - [ ] Rewrite in functional style
   - point free
   - curry